Coomera Connector: Design

 The motorway is wide enough for six lanes.
 However, fewer lanes may be built in some sections in the medium-term, depending on transport demand modelling and available construction funding.

-The Hope Island railway station of the Gold Coast railway line, which is adjacent to the Coomera Connector, will also be constructed in conjunction with Stage 1.
+Hope Island railway station on the Gold Coast railway line, which is adjacent to the Coomera Connector, will also be constructed in conjunction with Stage 1.

 History

 Planning

 Since the 1990s, the Coomera Connector corridor has been identified in various public planning documents and Gold Coast planning schemes.
-A joint 2015 study between the Department of Transport and Main Roads (TMR) and City of Gold Coast confirmed the corridor as a future strategic transport link that will relieve traffic congestion on the M1 Pacific Motorway.
+A joint 2015 study between the Department of Transport and Main Roads (TMR) and City of Gold Coast confirmed the corridor as a future strategic transport link that will relieve traffic congestion on the Pacific Motorway.
 The Coomera Connector was also formally declared a future state-controlled road.

 The Stage 1 corridor was gazetted in 2016, while the rest of the corridor (northern section) was gazetted between 2017 and 2019.

 The preferred route of the northern section was confirmed in April 2021.
-Residents along the alignment of the northern section had expressed concerns that there was uncertainty of the timeline on when their properties would be acquired and demolished. residents were also concerned with the impact of the northern section on the Eagleby Wetlands, a flood plain home to birds and reptiles.
+Residents along the alignment of the northern section had expressed concerns that there was uncertainty of the timeline on when their properties would be acquired and demolished.
+Eagleby residents were also concerned with the impact of the northern section on the Eagleby Wetlands, a flood plain home to birds and reptiles.

 Initial community consultation on the Coomera Connector was undertaken in late 2019, with subsequent community consultation of Stage 1 undertaken between 2020 and 2021.

 Construction

 Early works construction with site investigations were undertaken for Stage 1 in 2021.
-Main construction will begin in mid-2022.
+In January 2023, a Fulton Hogan led consortium was awarded an early works contract.
+In September 2024, the same consortium was awarded the main contract.